rabinderFuturescape/onemedia/docs/developer-guide-docker.md

 This guide explains how to use the Postiz Docker image to test the entire project in a development environment.

+## Docker Architecture

+Postiz uses a multi-container architecture with optimized Docker images:

+1. **Frontend Container**: Next.js application with server-side rendering
+2. **Backend Container**: NestJS API server
+3. **PostgreSQL Container**: Database for the application
+4. **Redis Container**: For caching and session management
+5. **Keycloak Container**: For authentication (when using OneSSO)
+6. **Monitoring Containers**: Prometheus, Grafana, and exporters (optional)

+The Docker images are built using multi-stage builds to optimize size and performance:
+- Production images use the `production` target
+- Development images use the `development` target
+- CI/CD images use specific targets for testing

 ## Testing Options

 You have three options for testing with Docker: